toastynerd/webpack_env/README.md

 }
 ```

+## Keep your secrets out of the repo

+Be sure you've added all your `.env` files to your `.gitignore.

 ## Multiple Environments

 Weback Env also supports having multiple files for multiple environments.
-To create a set of TEST environment globals, just create a `.test_env.js`
+To create a set of Production environment globals, just create a `.production_env.js`
-file and run gulp with NODE_ENV set to 'test'.
+file and run gulp with NODE_ENV set to 'production'.